Sole Proprietorship 101: The Easy Guide to Setting One Up

 Remember, because you’re self-employed, your paychecks don’t have proper withholdings taken out at the time you’re paid.
 Instead, you can expect to pay quarterly estimated tax payments.
 You’ll then cover the difference or receive a refund for any shortage or overage come tax season.

-Because of this, you should set aside money from each paycheck to cover those quarterly and annual expenses.
+Because of this, set aside money from each paycheck to cover those quarterly and annual expenses.

 You're all set!